digitaldrummerj/sails-tutorial/src/chapters/chapter08-user-logic.md

     if (!result) return res.notFound();
     ```

-1. If we found the user then we want to use the password machine pack that we used earlier to validate that the unecrypted and encrypted passwords match.
+1. If we found the user then we want to use the Node Machine password pack that we used earlier to validate that the unencrypted and encrypted passwords match.
 The response from the machine pack will be either error, incorrect or success.
 If there was an error we will return a server error.
 If the password was incorrect we will return a forbidden error.
 If it was success then we will add the session user and return the user.

     ```javascript
     Passwords.checkPassword({